dzsoker023/Factorio-Access/README.md

 Place rail vehicles: LEFT BRACKET on an empty rail with the vehicle in hand and facing a rail.
 Locomotives snap into place at train stops.
 Nearby vehicles connect automatically to each other upon placing.

-Manually connect rail vehicles: G near vehicles
+Manually connect rail vehicles: CONTROL + G while selecting it

-Manually disconnect rail vehicles: SHIFT + G near vehicles
+Manually disconnect rail vehicles: SHIFT + G while selecting it

 Flip direction of a rail vehicle: SHIFT + R on the vehicle, but it must be fully disconnected first.